 - Graphs and tables must be supplied as editable files formatted as a table in Microsoft Word or Excel.

 - Authors are responsible for obtaining permission for all copyright material, including tables, figures and images.
-Evidence will need to be provided where permission has been granted upon request.
+Evidence will need to be provided where permission has been granted.

 - In text – All articles must be fully referenced using the Vancouver in-text referencing style.
 References must be numbered in order of first mention.
 They must be indicated in the text by a superscript number with the full list at the end of the article in numerical order.

 - Reference list – Journal abbreviations are used as per Medline.
 Include the first three authors only.

 - Journal article – Delpón E, Cordeiro JM, Núñez L, et al. Functional effects of KCNE3 mutation and its role in the development of Brugada syndrome.
 Circ Arrhythm Electrophysiol 2008; 1: 209–18. https://doi.org/10.1161/CIRCEP.107.748103; PMID: 19122847.

 - Book Chapter – H Mansbach, Sumatriptan: Looking Back and Looking Forward.
 In: Humphrey P, Ferari M and Olesen J (eds ), The Triptans: Novel Drugs for Migraine, New York: Oxford University Press, 2001;183–9.